jenkinsci/defensics-plugin/README.md

   report and result-package were downloaded only when all planned test cases were run.
 - Plugin dependencies and core libraries are updated.
 Now the oldest supported Jenkins version is 2.375.4 which requires Java 11.
-- The used HTTP client was changed from OkHttp to Java 11 to fix the CVE-2023-3635 vulnerability and to reduce dependencies.
+- The used HTTP client was changed from OkHttp to Java 11 HTTP client to fix the CVE-2023-3635 vulnerability and to reduce dependencies.
 - This plugin version requires Defensics 2023.6.0 or newer.

 ### Version 2022.12.0